Asymptotically Optimal Scheduling of Multiple Parallelizable Job Classes: Scheduling Parallelizable Jobs in Regimes

 for sufficiently large $k$.
 Hence,

 Applying Little's law gives

 Hence, for the first $I$ classes, the mean response time of each class converges to a service time plus an additive term that goes to 0 as $k \rightarrow \infty$.
-Note that a service time is a lower bound on the optimal mean response time for class $i$ jobs. \end{proof}
+Note that this mean service time represents the lowest possible mean service time for a class $i$ job, and is thus a lower bound on the mean response time for class $i$ jobs. \end{proof}

-At this point, we have shown that the first $I$ job classes have asymptotically optimal mean response time in \shw regimes.
-Now, we handle the remaining classes whose level of parallelizability scales with $k$. \begin{restatable}{lemma}{if-shw-elastic-opt} For any class $i>I$, if $\alpha=O(\sqrt{k\log k})$ then
+At this point, we have shown that the I jobs have asymptotically optimal mean response time in \shw regimes.
+Now, we handle the remaining classes whose level of parallelizability scales with $k$. \begin{restatable}{lemma}{if-shw-elastic-opt} For any class $i>I$, if $\alpha=\omega(\sqrt{k\log k})$, then

-\end{restatable} \begin{proof} Recall that $c_i= \omega(1)$ for all $i>I$.
-We will bound the response time of all of these classes simultaneously.
+\end{restatable} \begin{proof} Recall that $c_i= \omega(1)$ for all classes of elastic (E) jobs.
+We will bound the response time of all elastic classes simultaneously.
 Let